Out of control gatherings FAQs

 - Will registering a party make any difference to the Police response?

-- Should I put up the ‘This party has been registered with WA Police’ poster outside my party?
+- Should I put up the ‘This party has been registered with the WA Police Force’ poster outside my party?

 - Do Police have powers to enter premises and close down a party?

 - What offences have been introduced in relation to out of control parties?